COMMON HEARTBURN MYTHS

-These are just some questions many people have when it comes to finding heartburn relief, especially when they are not using over-the-counter medicines.
-However, well-intentioned myths like these can actually be so misleading that they prevent you from finding real, effective solutions for lasting relief.
+These are just some questions you might have when it comes to finding relief for your symptoms, especially when you’re looking for at-home heartburn remedies.
+However well-intentioned, myths like these can prevent you from finding real, effective solutions for lasting relief.
 Read on to learn more about the truths behind common myths that surround heartburn.

 HEARTBURN RELIEF MYTHS

-Vinegar Is Safe for Heartburn Relief
+Myth: Apple Cider Vinegar Is Safe for Heartburn Relief

-Alkaline Water Can Help Relieve Heartburn
+Myth: Alkaline Water Can Help Relieve Heartburn

-Peppermint Is an Effective Heartburn Solution
+Myth: Peppermint Is an Effective Heartburn Solution

 Far from it.
 Some people consume peppermint tea, candies, and oil in an effort to cool and relieve heartburn.
 Though peppermint has been used as a dietary supplement to treat a variety of problems from irritable bowel syndrome to headaches and muscle aches, it is also more likely to cause heartburn.
-In a study conducted on acid reflux risk factors, people who consumed peppermint tea generally experienced more heartburn than those who didn’t.
+In a study conducted on acid reflux risk factors, people who consumed peppermint tea generally experienced more heartburn than those who didn’t.3

-Heartburn Is Only Caused by Certain Foods
+Myth: Heartburn Is Only Caused by Certain Foods

-Heartburn Is an Indication of Heart Attack
+Myth: Heartburn Is an Indication of Heart Attack

-There Are Effective Home Cures for Frequent Heartburn
+Myth: There Are Effective Home Cures for Frequent Heartburn

-You Will Always Have to Live with Heartburn
+Myth: You Will Always Have to Live with Heartburn